oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/walletconnect/src/types.md

 The `ProjectMetaData` type is used to store metadata about a project.

-Overall, this file provides a set of types and interfaces that are used throughout the Alephium Web3 project to ensure type safety and consistency.
+Overall, this file provides a set of types and interfaces that are used throughout the Oxygenium Web3 project to ensure type safety and consistency.
 ## Questions:
  1. What is the purpose of this file?
-- This file contains type definitions for various methods and events related to the Alephium web3 library and wallet connectivity.
+- This file contains type definitions for various methods and events related to the Oxygenium web3 library and wallet connectivity.

 2. What is the license for this library?
 - The library is licensed under the GNU Lesser General Public License, version 3 or later.